PythonOptimizers/cysparse/performance/readme.txt

-Not sure it is worth to make a distinction.
+Not sure it is worth to make a distinction but here it goes:

 Benchmarks: compare multiple versions of the same operation in CySparse.